Hiking the Luaʻalaea Falls Trail on Oʻahu, Hawaiʻi

 Native Plants on the Luaʻalaea Falls Trail

-However, there are a few native species to look out for, such as Māmaki, ʻĒkaha, and Hau to name a few.
+However, there are a few native species to look out for, such as Māmaki, ʻĒkaha, and Hau, to name just a few.

 If you are curious about trying the native Hawaiian Māmaki tea, I kindly ask that you don’t harvest Māmaki from our native forests but, instead, buy from one of the local reputable vendors, such as those listed below.